 The text and merge code tags between the start and end tag of the subreport are repeated for every record (that is, element) in the subreport.

-Carriage returns cannot be used between the start and end tags of the flexible subreport, otherwise an error occurs when generating the mail merge report.
+Hard line breaks (ENTER) cannot be used between the start and end tags of the flexible subreport, otherwise an error occurs when generating the mail merge report.
 Soft line breaks (i.e. SHIFT+ENTER) can be used within the subreport.

 When creating the template, write a paragraph of text as required and simply insert the field merge codes within the text.

-The merge codes you use in the template must be identical to those defined in the Report definitions and settings dialog box for the fields you want to include in your subreport.
-Furthermore, the merge codes in the subreport must be unique within the report definition.
+The merge codes used in the template must match the merge codes defined in the Report definitions and settings dialog box for the fields included in the subreport.
+In addition, all merge codes in the subreport must be unique within the overall report definition.

 1. Create an expression in the Report definitions and settings dialog box.